mus-candidus/LittleNPCs/README.md

 **Create a content pack**

 Replacement NPCs for your children must be provided by content packs.
 See [NPC data](https://stardewvalleywiki.com/Modding:NPC_data).
-Note that NPCDispositoons must not be provided by your content pack, these are generated and handled internally by the mod.
+Note that NPCDispositions must not be provided by your content pack, these are generated and handled internally by the mod.

 The mod provides 4 ContentPatcher tokens: